sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2020/09/2020-09-21-why-indian-software-developers-code-quality-is-bad.md

 tags: [IT, Culture]
 ---

-In India, there is a new channel called TVx.
+In India, there is a news channel called TVx.
 Whenever they don't have any other interesting news to grab people attention, they start telecasting their all-time favorite programs like **Is the world is going to end in 2048?** or **Is Mayan's prediction about world ending is right?** or **Is IT employees are suffering from psychological problems?** etc.